-6.3 Use of Group MAC within CDP
+6.2 Group MAC

-The use of Group MAC (Message Authentication Codes) within the CDP [13] is a simple solution to provide a loss tolerant group authentication/integrity service for all the packets exchanged within a session (i.e. the packets generated by the session's sender and the session's receivers).
+The use of Group MAC (Message Authentication Codes) within the CDP [SimpleAuth] is a simple solution to provide a loss tolerant group authentication/integrity service for all the packets exchanged within a session (i.e., the packets generated by the session's sender and the session's receivers).
 This scheme is easy to deploy since it only requires that all the group members share a common secret key.
 Because Group MAC heavily relies on fast symmetric cryptographic building blocks, CPU processing remains limited both at the sender and receiver sides, which makes it suitable for high data rate transmissions, and/or lightweight terminals.
 Finally, the transmission overhead remains limited.

-This scheme only requires that all the group members share a common secret key, possibly associated to a re-keying mechanism (e.g. each time the group membership changes, or on a periodic basis).
+This scheme only requires that all the group members share a common secret key, possibly associated to a re-keying mechanism (e.g., each time the group membership changes, or on a periodic basis).

 This scheme cannot protect against attacks coming from inside the group, where a group member impersonates the sender and sends forged messages to other receivers.
 It only provides a group-level authentication/integrity service, unlike the TESLA and Digital Signature schemes.

-Note that the Group MAC and Digital Signature schemes can be advantageously used together, as explained in [13].
+Note that the Group MAC and Digital Signature schemes can be advantageously used together, as explained in [SimpleAuth].

-6.4 Use of Digital Signatures within CDP
+6.3 Digital Signatures

-The use of Digital Signatures within the CDP [13] is a simple solution to provide a loss tolerant authentication/integrity service for all the packets exchanged within a session (i.e. the packets generated by the session's sender and the session's receivers).
-This scheme is easy to deploy since it only requires that the participants know the packet sender's public key, which can be achieved with either Public Key Infrastructre (PKI) or by pre-deploying these keys.
+The use of Digital Signatures within the CDP [SimpleAuth] is a simple solution to provide a loss-tolerant authentication/integrity service for all the packets exchanged within a session (i.e., the packets generated by the session's sender and the session's receivers).
+This scheme is easy to deploy since it only requires that the participants know the packet sender's public key, which can be achieved with either Public Key Infrastructure (PKI) or by preplacement of these keys.

-This scheme is easy to deploy since it only requires that the participants know the packet sender's public key, which can be achieved either thanks to a PKI or by pre-deploying these keys.
+This scheme is easy to deploy since it requires only that the participants know the packet sender's public key, which can be achieved with either PKI or by preplacement of these keys.

-When RSA asymmetric cryptography is used, digital signatures has two major shortcommings:
+When RSA [RsaPaper] asymmetric cryptography is used, the digital signatures approach has two major shortcomings: